-Name of segment: Group
+Name of segment Group

-2023 2022
+2024 2023

 RMB'000 RMB'000

 Primary healthcare

 All dental centres consisting of dental hospitals and polyclinics 115,204 115,204

 Distribution of dental equipment and supplies

 Shenyang Maotai Q & M Medical Equipment Co., Ltd. 3,203 3,203

 Laboratory services

 Shenyang Qingaomei Oral Restorative Technology Co., Ltd. 6,812 6,812

 125,219 125,219

 The goodwill was tested for impairment at the end of the reporting year.
-The identification of CGUs requires significant judgement and is influenced by the manner in which management monitors the Group's operations, specifically on the integration of the primary healthcare services during the reporting year, and as to how management makes decisions about continuing or disposing of the Group's assets or operation.
+The identification of CGUs requires significant judgement and is influenced by the manner in which management monitors the Group's operations, and as to how management makes decisions about continuing or disposing of the Group's assets or operation.

 The recoverable amount of an asset or a CGU is the higher of its fair value less costs of disposal or value in use.
-The recoverable amounts of CGUs have been measured using the value in use method.
+The recoverable amounts of CGUs have been measured using the value in use method (Level 3).
 The value in use is regarded as the lowest level for fair value measurement as the valuation includes inputs for the asset that are not based on observable market data (unobservable inputs).

 Management engaged an external valuation expert to assist in the impairment assessment.
 The key assumptions for the value in use calculations are those regarding the discount rates, growth rates and considering the historical and forecasted average dental patients' fee and patients' numbers at the dental practices including the different types of dental treatment services offered.
-In arriving at the key assumptions, management has also committed plans for the near future, forecasted professional dentists recruitment and deployment having regard to past performance and forecasted operating costs, capital expenditure and considered the timing of cash flows.
+In arriving at the key assumptions, management has also considered the committed plans for the near future, forecasted professional dentists recruitment and deployment having regard to past performance and forecasted operating costs, capital expenditure and the timing of cash flows.

-15. Intangible assets (Cont'd)
+15. Intangible assets (cont'd)

 15A.
-Goodwill (Cont'd)
+Goodwill (cont'd)

 Management estimates discount rates using pre-tax rates that reflect current market assessments of the time value of money and the risks specific to the CGUs.
-The growth rates are based on historical performance and management's committed plans in the near future.
+The revenue growth rates are based on historical performance and management's committed plans in the near future.
 The discount rates reflect specific risks relating to the relevant segments and the countries in which they operate.
 The terminal growth rate was determined based on management's estimate of the long-term compound annual EBITDA growth rate, consistent with the assumptions that a market participant would make.
-The value in use is a recurring fair value measurement (Level 3).
+The value in use is a recurring fair value measurement.

-The cash flow forecasts have been prepared using information derived from the most recent financial budgets approved by management for the next 5 years.
+The cash flow forecasts have been prepared using information derived from the most recent financial budgets approved by the board of directors for the next 5 years.
 Management forecasted the revenue growth rates and discount rates as follows:

-Group Revenue gr Revenue growth rate (1) t rate (2) 2023 2022 2023 2022 Primary healthcare CGU 13.3% 16.7% 12.5% 11.5% Distribution CGU 10.7% 10.0% 10.0% 12.0% Laboratory services CGU 5.6% 13.0% 11.0% 13.0%
+Group Revenue growth rate(1) Discount rate(2)

+2024 2023 2024 2023

+Primary healthcare CGU 10.4% 13.3% 12.0% 12.5%

+Distribution CGU 9.9% 10.7% 9.0% 10.0%

+Laboratory services CGU 7.1% 5.6% 9.5% 11.0%

-- (1) 5-year annual average growth rates. - [2] Pre-tax discount rates.
+(1) 5-year annual average growth rates.

-Management forecasts the terminal growth rate at 3% (2022: 3%).
+Management forecasts the terminal growth rate at 3% (2023: 3%).